VictorCodeGeekKwasara/gatsbybookcodeslong/src/blog/2022-01-01-i-need-a-woman.md

 ---
-title: I need a woman
+title: i need a woman
 date: 2022-01-01T17:34:05.772Z
+contentKey: blog
 ---
-I need a woman for real a real ass woman who s real about something !
+Women are the best, Mothers to the world.